-Families all bundled up whirling and twirling their way around a giant Christmas tree surrounded by the clippity clop of horse hooves.
-Kids staring at the sky, mouths gaped open in awe of the tens of thousands of Christmas lights at a German Market or fireworks lighting up the night.
+Families all bundled up whirling their way around a giant Christmas tree surrounded by the clippity-clop of horse hooves.
+Kids staring at the sky, mouths gaped open in awe of the tens of thousands of Christmas lights.
+A German Market and fireworks lighting up the night.
 Can you picture it?
 Every holiday season, Pittsburgh goes all out and sets this picturesque scene for its visitors and residents.
-Beginning on mid-November and spanning from Point State Park to Kennywood Park, Pittsburgh holiday events are not to be missed!
-Check out our 11 favorite reasons to head into the city for the holiday fun this year for this year’s Pittsburgh Holiday Guide.
+Beginning November 17th and spanning from Point State Park to Kennywood Park, Pittsburgh holiday events are not to be missed!
+Check out our 11 favorite reasons to head into the city for the holiday fun this year for our Pittsburgh Holiday Guide 2017.

 Comcast Light-up Night

 Comcast Light-up Night officially kicks off the start of the holiday season, and the fun doesn’t wait until the sun goes down.
 Starting at lunch time on Friday, November 17th, the city shows off its gorgeous twinkling displays and outdoor musical shows, ice sculpting, and a huge fireworks display by the famous Zambelli Fireworks that draw well over 400,000 people into the city.